-Follow the high pressure tube connection instructions on the next page.
+Follow the high pressure tube connection instructions.
 Connect the tubes to one of the components, secure the tube runs, and then trim and connect to the other component.
 A 90 degree bend in a tube is better than a 90 degree fitting.
 A tube, when mounted, should have at least one gentle bend to allow for expansion.
 Do not connect a tube straight between hard mounted fittings.